MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-mys-sst-declaration.md

 ## Set up General ledger parameters

-To generate the VAT return form report in Excel format you must define an ER format on the General ledger parameters page.
+To generate the SST-02 return form report in Excel format you must define an ER format on the General ledger parameters page.

 1. Go to **Tax > Setup > General ledger parameters**.
-2. On the **Sales tax** tab, in the Tax options section, in the SST statement format mapping field, select SST-02 Declaration Excel (MY).
+2. On the **Sales tax** tab, in the Tax options section, in the electronic reporting field, select SST-02 Declaration Excel (MY).
 If you leave the SST statement format mapping field blank, the standard sales tax report will be generated in SSRS format.
 3. Select the **Category hierarchy**.
 This category enables the **Commodity code** in **Foreign trade** tab transactions to allow users to select and classify goods and services.
 The description of this classification is detailed in sales and purchase transaction reports.

-## Generate a VAT return report
+## Generate a SST-02 return report

 The process of preparing and submitting a SST-02 return report for a period is based on sales tax payment transactions that were posted during the Settle and post sales tax job.
 For more information about sales tax settlement and reporting, see Sales tax overview (https://docs.microsoft.com/en-us/dynamics365/finance/general-ledger/indirect-taxes-overview)